dnet-tee/wait-a-cycle/readme.md

 ### Hardware Mitigation (Section §4.3)

 Two patches for the vulnerable Sancus core are provided in the [mitigations](mitigations/) folder.
 Changes are in comparison to the latest [commit](https://github.com/sancus-tee/sancus-core/blob/d83a5207dc5b079847dba39ac17e98fcb4bc088f).
+For the extra register patch we also refer you to our [pull request](https://github.com/sancus-tee/sancus-core/pull/33).
 See section 4.3 in the paper for a full overview of the comparison and figure 2 and 3 for a graphical representation.

 ## Building and Running